-You may elect to receive any dividends from your investment in the Citigroup Common Stock Fund in cash.
-Declared dividends are paid quarterly.
-If the amount of your dividend distribution is less than \$10, your dividends will be automatically reinvested, irrespective of your election.
-No dividend distribution of less than \$10 will be made.
+If the amount of your dividend distribution is less than \$40, your dividends will be automatically reinvested, irrespective of your election.
+No dividend distribution of less than \$40 will be made.

-If your employment is terminated, you elected to receive your dividends from the Citigroup Common Stock Fund in cash, and you have requested a lump-sum distribution prior to the dividend payment, then your dividends will be paid as soon as administratively possible after the dividend has been declared.
+If your employment is terminated, you elected to receive your dividends from the Citigroup Common Stock Fund in cash, and you have requested a lump-sum distribution before the dividend payment, then your dividends will be paid as soon as administratively possible after the dividend has been declared.

-You may change your dividend election at any time.
-If you elect to take dividends in cash, they will be taxable to you at ordinary income tax rates in the year of the distribution.
-If you received a dividend payment in 2020, you will receive a Form 1099 in early 2021.
+You may change your dividend election for dividends of \$40 or greater at any time.
+If you elect to take them in cash, they will be taxable to you at ordinary income tax rates in the year of the distribution.
+If you received a dividend payment in 2023, you will receive a Form 1099 in early 2024.